ngrx/platform/projects/ngrx.io/content/marketing/enterprise-support.md

 - [**Trainings**](#trainings)

 ### NgRx Support
-Does your team need period help with general questions related to NgRx, Angular and RxJS in a timely manner?
+Does your team need period help with general questions related to NgRx, Angular, and RxJS in a timely manner?

 Is there a particular NgRx feature or a bug that your team would like to get prioritized?

-With **NgRx support**, our team will be able to assist either through email or Video Call in a reasonable time frame with issues that you might have.
+Have you encountered an issue?
+With **NgRx support**, our team can assist either through email or Video Call in a reasonable time frame.

 ### Angular/NgRx consulting
 When your teams need a more hands-on approach with the architecture and implementation of your Angular/NgRx app that follows best practices from a team of experts, then this is the right choice for your company.

-Whether your team is starting with a green field project, introduces state management into the app or has been using NgRx for a while, we can help ensure that the architecture is set up for scalability and performance while the app's quality is improved.
+Whether your team is starting with a green field project, is introducing state management into the app, or has been using NgRx for a while, we can help to ensure that the architecture is set up for scalability and performance while improving the app's quality.

 ### Trainings
-Two or Three full days of **NgRx workshop** that covers from the basics of NgRx to the most advanced topics.
+Two or three full days of **NgRx workshop** that covers from the basics of NgRx to the most advanced topics.
 Whether your teams are just starting with NgRx or have been using it for a while - they are guaranteed to learn new concepts during this training.

 The workshop covers both NgRx global `store` and `ComponentStore`.